BalajiAXG/GitHub-API/README.md

 Designed and implemented a SQL database schema for efficient storage and retrieval of repository data.
-Impact: Empowered stakeholders with insights into trending repositories and technology adoption trends, aiding decisionmaking in software development.
+Impact: Empowered stakeholders with insights into trending repositories and technology adoption trends, aiding decision making in software development.